CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 By default, we deploy your application as a go project named `<app_id>`.
 This might not be what you want.
-If your application has submodules and imports them with their full path *or* your main project is an external package hosted, let's say, on github (like `github.com/mememe/myproject`), you can define the `CC_GO_PKG=github.com/mememe/myproject` environment variable.
+If your application has submodules and imports them with their full path *or* your main project is an external package hosted, let's say, on GitHub (like `github.com/mememe/myproject`), you can define the `CC_GO_PKG=github.com/mememe/myproject` environment variable.
 We will then run `go get ${CC_GO_PKG}` instead of running `go get <app_id>`.